-Did you know that one child dies every three weeks from a TV tipping over?
+Did you know that one child dies every three weeks from aMe either.
 I know it’s not something we (hubby and I) ever thought about when we thought about safety in our home and our kids.
-I mean I thought my television was safe where it was, perched on top of my Ikea shelf stand.
-I was wrong!
+I thought my television was safe where it was, perched on top of my Ikea shelf stand.

 Our children’s safety is extremely important.
-Hubby and I are trying save for a new television and when we get one that is mountable we are going to mount it instead of putting it on a cabinet where kids can climb, push or risk putting themselves at harm by having it tip-over onto them.
+Corey and I are trying to save for a new television and when we get one that is mountable we are going to mount it instead of putting it on a cabinet where kids can climb, push or risk putting themselves at harm by having it tip-over onto them.
 It’s not just for our children either.
 We think about other people’s kids coming to visit and what could possibly go wrong.